 - Vinegar or vinegar-containing foods, such as mayonnaise, salad dressing, ketchup, chili sauce, pickles, pickled beets, relishes, olives.

 It’s possible to be intolerant to several different foods.
 Start with the major sensitivities above and begin to eliminate one food group at a time.
 Give your body at least 1-3 months to see results.
 If no large improvements, move on to the next group.
-For a quick at home test to check for food sensitivities, try the pulse testing method.
+For a quick at-home test to check for food sensitivities, try the pulse testing allergy method.